dmd-program/dmd-400-sp17/capstone-project-exhibition.md

 ## Capstone project exhibition

 Exhibitions typically have a central theme — a conceptual thread that links the work together.
 Exhibition curators contextualize selected works which often ascribes new or additional meaning to the individual works as a result.
 The online exhibition's title will be chosen towards the end of the semester before the launch.
 DMD 400 online exhibitions are fully public and online.
-The fully public exhibition will be maintained on the DMD program website as an archive after the exhibition has ended.
+The public exhibition will be maintained on the DMD program website as an archive after the exhibition has ended.

 ## Submission details